-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS For the year ended January 31, 2015
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS For the three months ended April 30, 2015

-This Management Discussion and Analysis of TerraX Minerals Inc. ("TERRAX" or the "Company") provides analysis of the Company's financial results for the year ended January 31, 2015 and should be read in conjunction with the accompanying audited financial statements and notes thereto for the year ended January 31, 2015.
-This discussion is based on information available as at May 28, 2015
+This Management Discussion and Analysis of TerraX Minerals Inc. ("TERRAX" or the "Company") provides analysis of the Company's financial results for the three months ended April 30, 2015 and should be read in conjunction with the accompanying unaudited condensed interim financial statements and notes thereto for the three months ended April 30, 2015 and with the audited financial statements and notes thereto for the year ended January 31, 2015, all of which are available at www.sedar.com.
+This discussion is based on information available as at June 29, 2015

-The accompanying January 31, 2015 condensed financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the preparation of financial statements.
+The accompanying April 30, 2015 condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the preparation of financial statements.
 All amounts are expressed in Canadian dollars, unless otherwise stated.